eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 compTopPtReweighting("pdfUp")
 ```

-### Plots from HIG-19-008
+### Plots with all functions overlaid

-The original macro provided by the HIG-19-008 team can also be run for a comparison. _Not_ in the interactive ROOT session, just run
+The ROOT files accompanying the plots for the central and theory uncertainties must be created first.
+Then, to plot all of the functions on a single axis, run (outside of an interactive ROOT session)

 ```bash
 root -l -b -q plotTopPtReweighting.C